-- 6.4 Chickerell's secondary school and sixth form (Budmouth Academy), on the Heritage Coast side of the B3157, is the largest in the Chickerell/Weymouth conurbation.
+- 6.4 Chickerell's secondary school and sixth form (Budmouth Academy Weymouth), on the Heritage Coast side of the B3157, is the largest in the Chickerell/Weymouth conurbation.
 It operates its own day nursery from 4 rooms in a designated area of the college this is primarily for college staff but is also open to children from around the local area.
-Also on site is Budmouth's Sports Centre, which is a dual-use sporting facility for the local community and Budmouth College that opened in 2003.
+Also on site is Budmouth's Sports Centre, which is a dual-use sporting facility for the local community and Budmouth Academy Weymouth that opened in 2003.
 It is open seven days a week, but there are restrictions on weekday use during college term time which means that most classes and the availability of the outdoor facilities are outside the normal school hours. - 6.5 The level of housing/population growth in the area is likely to necessitate an extension of Budmouth's education and sporting facilities (with sports facilities potentially being made available to the wider public rather than for exclusive school use).
-Any undeveloped land adjoining the School should be reserved for such a purpose whilst recognising the areas ecological and landscape value given its proximity to the Heritage Coast and the Fleet.
+The land within the grounds of the Budmouth Academy Weymouth is safeguarded for school/community use under policy CNP 5 and policy CNP 6 seeks to safeguard the adjoining undeveloped land to the west (as shown on Map 6) for further education and sporting facilities, whilst recognising the area's ecological and landscape value.

 Policy CNP 6.
-Land at Budmouth School
+Land at Budmouth Academy Weymouth

-Land at Budmouth School, as shown on Map 6 for school / community use expansion, is safeguarded for the school's future expansion and community sports provision.
+Land at Budmouth Academy Weymouth, as shown on Map 6 for school / community use expansion, is safeguarded for the academy's future expansion and community sports provision.